Monarch butterfly migration: Policies

 Local people groups, municipalities, government and non-governmental organizations have proposed policies to preserve the migration.
-A trilateral effort involving Mexico, Canada and the United States was established to organize conservation efforts.
+A trilateral effort involving Mexico, Canada and the United States known as the North American Monarch Conservation Plan (NAMCP) was established to organize conservation efforts and protect the habitats along migratory routes, breeding grounds, and overwintering sites.
 One policy that has been implemented is the mass planting of milkweed and nectar plants.

 Mexico has developed other policies to help preserve the migration.
 Payments to local residents to monitor forest habitats have been considered.
 Another policy is to encourage reforestation of overwintering habitat.
 Efforts to limit activities at the overwintering sites (logging, tourism) that may disturb the monarchs roosts have been attempted.

 The University of Minnesota co-ordinates studies across North America to monitor the health and populations of monarch larvae.
 Other organizations lobby lawmakers, corporations, highway departments, utilities and policy-makers to preserve habitat.

-US National strategy
+U.S. national strategy

-On 20 June 2014, President Barack Obama issued a presidential memorandum entitled "Creating a Federal Strategy to Promote the Health of Honey Bees and Other Pollinators".
-The memorandum established a Pollinator Health Task Force, to be co-chaired by the Secretary of Agriculture and the Administrator of the Environmental Protection Agency, and stated:The number of migrating Monarch butterflies sank to the lowest recorded population level in 2013–14, and there is an imminent risk of failed migration.
+On June 20, 2014, President Barack Obama issued a presidential memorandum entitled "Creating a Federal Strategy to Promote the Health of Honey Bees and Other Pollinators".
+The memorandum established a Pollinator Health Task Force, to be co-chaired by the Secretary of Agriculture and the Administrator of the Environmental Protection Agency, and stated:

-In May 2015, the Pollinator Health Task Force issued a "National Strategy to Promote the Health of Honey Bees and Other Pollinators".
-The strategy laid out federal actions to achieve three goals, two of which were:• Monarch Butterflies: Increase the Eastern population of the monarch butterfly to 225 million butterflies occupying an area of approximately 15 acres (6 hectares) in the overwintering grounds in Mexico, through domestic/international actions and public-private partnerships, by 2020.• Pollinator Habitat Acreage: Restore or enhance 7 million acres of land for pollinators over the next 5 years through Federal actions and public/private partnerships.